aosabook/500lines/crawler/chapter.md

 The exception has a value, which is the return value of the generator: the string "done".

-##### coroutines
+## Building Coroutines With Generators

-So a generator can pause, and be resumed with a value, and it has a return value.
+So a generator can pause, and it can be resumed with a value, and it has a return value.
 Sounds like a good primitive upon which to build an async programming model, without spaghetti callbacks!
 We want to build a "coroutine": a routine that is cooperatively scheduled with other routines in the program.
-Our coroutines will be a simplified version of those in Python's standard "asyncio" package.
+Our coroutines will be a simplified version of those in Python's standard "asyncio" library.
 As in asyncio, we will use generators, futures, and the "yield from" statement.

 First we need a way to represent some future result that a coroutine is waiting for.
 A stripped-down version: